Yashsingh9616/yashsingh9616.github.io/_posts/2024-6-4-Devops-Training.md

             device drivers, protocol stacks, and file systems run in user space.
           - Examples: Minix, QNX
    ---

+- **What is shell in linux?**
+   ---
+    -  A command line is a text-based interface which can be used to input instructions to a computer system.
+       The Linux command line is provided by a program called the shell.
+Over the long history of UNIX-like systems, many shells have been developed.

+- **Common Shell Commands**
+   ---
+    - 1. File Operations:

+          ls: List directory contents.
+          cp: Copy files or directories.
+          mv: Move or rename files or directories.
+          rm: Remove files or directories.
+          touch: Create an empty file.

+    - 2. Text Processing:

+          cat: Concatenate and display file content.
+          grep: Search text using patterns.
+          awk: Pattern scanning and processing language.
+          sed: Stream editor for filtering and transforming text.
+          wc: Word, line, character, and byte count.

+    - 3. System Monitoring:

+          top: Display tasks and system status.
+          ps: Report a snapshot of current processes.
+          df: Report file system disk space usage.
+          du: Estimate file space usage.

+   - 4. Networking:

+          ping: Check the network connection to a server.
+          ifconfig: Configure a network interface.
+          scp: Securely copy files between hosts.
+          ssh: Secure Shell for remote login.

+   - 5. Scripting Specific:

+          echo: Display a line of text.
+          read: Read a line of input.
+          #!/bin/bash: Shebang to specify the script's interpreter.
+          chmod +x script.sh: Make a script executable.
+          ./script.sh: Execute the script.

 - **What is FOSS?**
    ---
     - FOSS means Free and Open Source Software.
 It doesn’t mean the software is free of cost.